ampreetarsh/Memory-Game/README.md

 3. If the cards do not match, the cards will be turned over and player has to select two new cards to continue playing game.
 4. Once all 8 pairs of cards are matched, user gets pop-up alert that "You Won".

-If you want to play the game click here [Memory-Game](https://ampreetarsh.github.io/Memory-Game/)
+If you want to play the game click [Memory-Game](https://ampreetarsh.github.io/Memory-Game/)

 ### Planned Changes